alsadiq99/noise-analysis-breakdown/README.md

 ### 3) Quality Control
 *****
-* Includes an auto-correlation fucntion
+* Uses raw data and calculated autocorrelation as criteria for quality control
-* Removes saturated and fast-changing trajectories
+* Removes saturated trajectories, fast-changing trajectories and/or trajectories with significant white noise
 * Requires Step 1 & 3
+* Only trajectories with significant white noise were removed in Lu et al. PNAS 2021 using autocorrelation function as the criteria.
+Trajectories with more than 20% decrease in their autocorrelation functions from the first frame to the second were excluded.

 <details>
   <summary><b>1.
 Check to see if .mat file has been read and raw data trajectories have been plotted (Step 1).</b></summary>